Magform/ranpw/README.md

 The DataSaver class is responsible for handling data saving and data loading operations, ensuring that changes to critical data are persistently stored in the device's internal memory.

-### Interaction
+### Ranpw

-The Interaction class serves as the central hub for user interface management.
+The Ranpw class serves as the central hub for user interface management.
 It oversees the creation and initialization of app and game instances, orchestrates their display on the LCD screen, and manages user input via various hardware interfaces.

 ### Kraken